alexandermng/epicmedical/README.md

 For the CSE 360 Group Project.
 Implemented in Java using JavaFX.
 Using Gradle as a build tool.

+We use JavaFX's FXML utilities to define our UI declaratively and follow the Model-View-Controller design pattern.
+In this way, we can separate the application logic and functionality from the visual UI.

 ## Project Structure

 ```